benhoyt/prig/README.md

        -e 'Println(f.K, f.V) }'
 ```

-Prig uses the [golang.org/x/tools/imports](https://golang.org/x/tools/imports) package, so imports are usually automatic (use `-i` if you need to override).
-And that's really all you need to know -- all the code is pure, ordinary Go.
+Prig uses the [golang.org/x/tools/imports](https://golang.org/x/tools/imports) package, so imports are usually automatic (use `-i` if you need to disambiguate, for example between `text/template` and `html/template`).
+And that's really all you need to know -- the code snippets are pure Go.

-## Other info
+## Other information

-If you want a real, POSIX-compatible version of AWK for use in Go programs, see my [GoAWK](https://github.com/benhoyt/goawk) project.
+If you're looking for a real, POSIX-compatible version of AWK for use in Go programs, see my [GoAWK](https://github.com/benhoyt/goawk) project.

 Prig was based on [rp](https://github.com/c-blake/cligen/blob/master/examples/rp.nim), a similar idea for Nim written by [c-blake](https://github.com/c-blake).